f2knpw/DJI_motionController-UCR-plugin/README.md

 ## 🚀 Key Features

 ### 1. Relative Frame Rotation (Trigonometric Logic)
-This plugin uses the controller's Heading to rotate the input coordinates initially expressed in a fixed earth refrence frame.
+This plugin uses the controller's Heading to rotate the input coordinates initially expressed in a fixed earth reference frame.
 * **Tilting forward/Twisting wrist** always results in **Pitch/Roll**, no matter which direction you are facing.
 * Uses real-time calculations to translate your hand's tilt/twist into the drone's relative frame.